-My wife and I were married almost two years ago as I write this.
+My wife and I were married in February of 2018.
 With our marriage came love, joy, excitement and about $30k of debt.

 And, listen, neither of us are big spenders.
 In fact, we’re the opposite.
 We can make pennies last beyond what seems earthly possible.